sgmurphy/wordpress-plugins/wordpress-popup/readme.txt

 - Fix: W3C issue with style sheets
 - Fix: Compatibility issue with ACF Pro plugin
 - Fix: Divi theme issue - Triggering module using link ID does not work

-= 4.6.6 ( 2023-03-30 ) =

-- Enhance: Security improvements.
-- Fix: Helper Text font style cannot be reset
-- Fix: Title and Subtitle alignments are not working after reset
-- Fix: Embed Title is being cut off when you use Halloween Template
-- Fix: Redirect URL input field for CTA 2 doesn't show by default in Embed when starting from scratch

 [Changelog for previous versions](https://wpmudev.com/project/hustle/#view-changelog).